OFDM Transmit and Receive Using Xilinx RFSoC Device

 Conclusion

-This example shows how to integrate the OFDM transmit and receive algorithms on a Xilinx ZCU111 evaluation board using an SoC Blockset implementation and how to verify the design in simulation and on hardware.
+This example demonstrated how to integrate the OFDM transmit and receive algorithms on a Xilinx ZCU111 evaluation board using an SoC Blockset implementation and how to verify the design in simulation and on hardware.

 See Also